Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity

+For $m=2$, we get $\bfa_2=(2,1)$ so that $D_2=$ \raisebox{-0.5em}{ }.
+In this case, the compatible gradings of the edges in $D_2$ are given by

+where we again use a dashed line to indicate that a horizontal edge may be assigned any of the weights $0,1,2,3$ without affecting compatibility and a horizontal edge with no weight indicates that the edge must be assigned weight $0$ in order to have a compatible grading.
+Summing the monomial contributions coming from \eqref{eq:total path weights} for each choice of compatible grading, we get

+For $m=3$, we get $\bfa_3=(5,3)$ so that $D_3=$ \raisebox{-1.9em}{ }.
+In this case, the compatible gradings of the edges in $D_3$ are given by

+where we continue to use the conventions above and we indicate allowable weights when there are restrictions.
+We leave it as an exercise for the reader to verify that summing the monomial contributions coming from \eqref{eq:total path weights} for each choice of weights indeed gives $Y_3$. \end{example}

-The Main Theorem is an immediate consequence of the following combinatorial construction of the non-commutative generalized cluster variables $Y_m$. \begin{theorem} For $m\ge1$, we have $Y_m=Y_{D_m}$. \end{theorem} Our proof of this requires a careful understanding of the recursive structure of the maximal Dyck paths $D_m$ which we will establish in the next section.
+Our proof of Theorem~\ref{th:combinatorial construction} requires a careful understanding of the recursive structure of the maximal Dyck paths $D_m$ which we will establish in the next section.
 In Section~\ref{sec:compatible pairs}, we further develop the combinatorics of compatible gradings of $D_m$ introduced in \cite{rupel2}.
 The main aim there is to understand gradings which behave nicely with respect to the recursive structure developed in Section~\ref{sec:dyck paths}.
-These results produce nicely factorizable summands of $Y_{D_m}$, facilitating an inductive proof of Theorem~\ref{th:combinatorial construction}.
+These results produce nicely factorizable summands of $Y_{D_m}$, facilitating an inductive proof of Theorem~\ref{th:combinatorial construction} which can be viewed as analogous to the arguments employed in \cite{lee-schiffler,rupel1}.
 Section~\ref{sec:proof of main} puts these combinatorial results together to establish Theorem~\ref{th:combinatorial construction}.
 We finish with Section~\ref{sec:specialization} discussing the specialization from non-commutative variables to quasi-commuting variables.
-A main goal of this section is proving Corollary~\ref{cor:combinatorial polynomials} which gives a combinatorial construction of counting polynomials for Grassmannians of subrepresentations in rigid indecomposable valued quiver representations.
+A main goal of this section is proving Corollary~\ref{cor:combinatorial polynomials} which gives a positive combinatorial construction of counting polynomials for Grassmannians of subrepresentations in rigid indecomposable representations of a rank two valued quiver, this directly establishes a conjecture from \cite{rupel3} in the rank two case.
+These results lay the foundation for the work \cite{rupel-weist} which explains the reason for such a combinatorial construction of counting polynomials in the case $d_1=d_2$ by establishing the existence of cell decompositions for the Grassmannians of subrepresentations in rigid indecomposable representations of rank two quivers where cells are naturally labelled by compatible weightings of the maximal Dyck paths $D_m$.